edonziooo/edonziooo/README.md

-- 👋 Hi, I’m Edoardo
+- 👋 ciao,sono Edoardo
-- 👀 I’m interested in python
+- 👀 tratto progetti python fatti da me.
-- 🌱 I’m currently learning python
+- 🌱 sto studiando python
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ... edop0413@gmail.com
+- 💞️ per contattarmi scrivete a infogithub@libero.it

 <!---
 edonziooo/edonziooo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.